boltdesignsystem/bolt/apps/bolt-site--storefront/content/docs/70-api/20-twig/10-bolt-core.md

 Takes a file name.
 If the `drupal_get_path` function exists (for example, if Bolt is being used in a Drupal environment), it will return the public path to the file.
 Otherwise, returns the regular public path to the file.

-_Warning_: This function is marked for deprecation in future releases of the Bolt Design System.

 #### Parameters
 - `fileName` {string} Name of the file for which the public path is needed.